-Tēnā koutou katoa, Talofa lava, Malo e lelei, Kia Orana, Fakalofa Lahi Atu, Greetings
+Tena koutou katoa, Talofa lava, Malo e lelei, Kia Orana, Fakalofa Lahi Atu, Greetings

-Thank you for taking part in Phase One of the Developing in Digital Worlds project.
+Thank you for taking part in Phase One of the Developing in Digital Worlds research and development project.
 We appreciate your time, effort and support.
-If you are new to the project, welcome!

 This information sheet outlines what your school, teachers, students and their parents/caregivers would be expected to do if your school chooses to take part in Phase Two and Three of the project.
-Phase Two will further test how to promote achievement and participation in the digital world at school and out-of-school through '21st century' cognitive and social skills development.
-This phase starts in May 2018 and ends in December 2018.
-Phase Three starts in October 2018 and ends in September 2019.
+Phase Two will continue to test how to promote achievement and participation in the digital world at school and out-of-school through '21st century' cognitive and social skills development.
+This phase begins in 1 May 2018 and ends 31 December, 2018.
+Phase Three starts October 2018 and ends in September 2019.
 In this phase we will disseminate our findings.